PinYuanChen/pinyuan.github.io/_posts/2024-10-07-gcd-sync-async-serial-concurrent.md

 It works like this:

-1. Queue Submission
-When you submit a task to a queue (background or otherwise), you're not directly assigning it to a specific thread.
+1. **Queue Submission:** When you submit a task to a queue (background or otherwise), you're not directly assigning it to a specific thread.

-2. Thread Assignment
-The system dynamically assigns tasks from queues to available threads in the thread pool.
+2. **Thread Assignment:** The system dynamically assigns tasks from queues to available threads in the thread pool.
 A single thread might execute tasks from different queues at different times.

-3. Concurrent Execution
-When using concurrent queues, multiple tasks can be executed simultaneously on different threads.
+3. **Concurrent Execution:** When using concurrent queues, multiple tasks can be executed simultaneously on different threads.
 But remember, a single thread executes only one task at a time, regardless of which queue it came from.

 ## Combinations of Sync/Async and Serial/Concurrent Queues
 **Sync on Serial Queue**